 Change your footwear

 Corns and bunions are almost always caused by shoes that are too tight.
-The first step in tackling them is to start wearing more comfortable shoes.
+The first step in tackling them is to start wearing more comfortable shoes or wide fit boots.
 Once the pressure on the tissue of the foot eases, the hardening of the skin will reduce.

 For bunions, the decrease in pressure will see the swelling of the toe joint go down as the toe is allowed to return to its normal position.
 Anti-inflammatory drugs like Ibuprofen will help the swelling.
 Icepacks and massage can also reduce swelling and ease the pain.
-After a while, the change in more appropriate footwear solves most corn and bunion problems.
+After a while, the change in more appropriate footwear like extra wide shoes solves most corn and bunion problems.

 Treat corns with a corn pads